 For years, we’ve been reading about the transition from “volume to value” and told that the era of fee-for-service medicine is on its last legs.

-CMS implemented payment bonuses and penalties for quality reporting and meaningful use, and developed the Medicare Shared Savings Plan (MSSP), replaced by Advance Payment Models (APM) and Accountable Care Organizations (ACOs) to share the cost risk of caring for patients with health care providers.
+CMS implemented payment bonuses and penalties for quality reporting and meaningful use, and developed the Medicare Shared Savings Plan (MSSP), replaced by Advance Payment Models (APM), Merit Based Incentive Payment System (MIPS) and Accountable Care Organizations (ACOs) to share the cost of caring for patients with health care providers.

 Risk-adjusted diagnosis coding

 Our coding blogs and journals are filled with articles about risk-adjusted diagnosis coding.
 But, physician services are still largely paid by the CPT® code submitted on the claim form.

 Risk-adjusted diagnosis coding is used by Medicare to pay Medicare Advantage Organizations.
 (MAOs) Some medical practices in turn have contracts with MAOs in which their end of year reimbursement varies for that population of patients.

 Years ago, I worked with a physician who always put the patient’s co-morbid conditions on his charge cards.
 He told me, “Betsy, I want the insurance company to know just how sick this patient is.”
 He was—and still would be—ahead of his time.